SNHU Spotlight: Jolene Stetz, BS in Marketing Grad

 After high school, she wasn’t sure of her career goals.
 “I just felt like I needed to kind of establish what I wanted to do with my life and where I want it to be,” Stetz said.
 Having already attended two traditional colleges, she also realized that day classes and commute time didn’t fit her lifestyle.
 On top of that, a negative experience with an instructor left her feeling alone in her journey.

-But now, Stetz holds a bachelor’s in marketing from SNHU, where she maintained a 4.0 GPA while working full-time as a content editor for a video licensing company.
+But now, Stetz holds a bachelor’s degree in marketing from SNHU, where she maintained a 4.0 GPA while working full-time as a content editor for a video licensing company.

 “The flexibility that Southern New Hampshire University offers — I probably wouldn’t have ever been able to go back to school without it,” she said.